zyro/hyde-x/README.md

     defaultKeywords = "your,default,page,keywords"

     # Changes sidebar background and link/accent colours.
-    # See the original Hyde theme for more colour options.
+    # See below for more colour options.
     # This also works: "theme-base-08 layout-reverse", or just "layout-reverse".
 	theme = "theme-base-08"